ProtoCSS/ProtoCSS/README.md

 For more details on using ProtoCSS, check out the documentation.
 It covers various features and will help you get the most out of the preprocessor.

 ## Contributing
 I appreciate and value contributions to the ProtoCSS project.
 Whether you're a seasoned developer or a newcomer, your input can help me improve and grow the preprocessor.
-For more information on how to contribute, please consult our contributing guidelines.
+For more information on how to contribute, please consult the contributing guidelines.

 ## License
 ProtoCSS is distributed under the terms of the MIT License.
 For more details, please refer to the LICENSE file included in the project repository.